The much-anticipated opening of Toy Story Land brought tons of excitement to Hollywood Studios.

 In order to maximize your ride time, we recommend that you wait to eat breakfast until 9:30 a.m. or so.

-Breakfast is served in ABC Commissary (which is outside of Toy Story Land).
+Breakfast is served at Backlot Express which is outside of Toy Story Land.

-You'll have the choice of an entree plus access to typical continental breakfast items.
+You'll have the choice of an entree plus access to a buffet of typical continental breakfast items.

 The selection may vary slightly, but you can expect to find: